Ice or Heat – Which one do I use?

-One of the most frequent questions I get asked by patients every week is ‘So do I use heat or ice for my neck pain?’
+One of the most frequent questions I am asked by patients every week is ‘So do I use heat or ice for my neck pain?’

-A good example I use at my clinic is:
+An example I use in my clinic is:

-Due to the fact that we may not need to rest or take time of work with back and neck pain, we simply continue as normal, thus aggravating the inflamed joints and irritated muscles.
+We may not need to rest or take time off work with back and neck pain, so we simply continue as normal, thus aggravating the inflamed joints and irritated muscles.

 My best advice is to listen to your body when it tells you something is wrong or gives you a hint that something is brewing.
 Lastly, always use ICE instead of heat with inflammation type injuries or conditions as the heat can actually make things worse is some cases.

 To summarise, ice is for injuries — calming down damaged superficial tissues that are inflamed, hot, red and swollen.
 The inflammation process is healthy, normal and natural, but can also be incredibly painful and so ice can be used as an effective form of pain management.

 Heat is for muscles, chronic pain, and stress — taking the edge off symptoms of muscle ache and stiffness, which have many unclear causes.

 Put an ice-pack on the injured area for 15 minutes, before returning it to the freezer for 15 minutes.
 Repeat this three times.
 If the pain persists, make sure to get it checked out by a medical professional as it could be more serious than you initially realised.